Rooted in Respect: My Evolving Yoga Practice

-As a yoga teacher in Texas, I humbly acknowledge the paradox of being a white practitioner in a diverse cultural landscape.
-My initial exposure to yoga came during my teenage years through meditations led by my Buddhist high school coach in a small Texan town.
-Since then, I have been fortunate to learn from a lineage of dedicated yoga practitioners and honor their ancestral and historical contributions.
-Some of my teachers include Shawn Kent, Kielly Wolters, Shanti Kelley, Iva Drtina-Hall, Jenn Wooten, Collette Ouseley-Moynan, and Deb Flashenberg.
+As a yoga teacher here in Texas, I carry a deep awareness of the paradox that comes with being a white practitioner in a diverse cultural landscape.
+My introduction to yoga began in my teenage years, during meditation sessions led by my Buddhist high school coach in a small Texan town.
+Since then, I have had the privilege of learning from a lineage of dedicated practitioners who have taught me not only the physical aspects of yoga but also its cultural and historical significance.
+Among my teachers are Shawn Kent, Kielly Wolters, Shanti Kelley, Iva Drtina-Hall, Jenn Wooten, Colette Ouseley-Moynan, and Deb Flashenberg, each of whom has shaped my understanding of yoga’s rich history.

 Previous